aiidateam/aiida-core/docs/source/howto/run_codes.rst

     .. code-block:: python

         builder = load_node(<IDENTIFIER>).get_builder_restart()
-        # now start modifying the builder
+        # If needed, the builder can now be modified as usual before being run or submitted
+        submit(builder)

     where ``<IDENTIFIER>`` is the ``PK`` or ``UUID`` (or label) of your *calculation*.